![]() | ![]() Introduction to Zithers |

 Introduction to Zithers Editor's Note: I wrote this article because I've had a few reader questions about the classes of instruments described here.
 When my research led to conflicting information, I wound up purchasing several examples to make certain I could verify what I was writing about them.
 That said, I am a one-time fact-checker and history book author who loves studying unusual instruments, but I am not a zither player. f you know more than I about the subjects on this page (which wouldn't be that hard), please let me know what I should consider adding, subtracting, or modifying.
 We now return you to our regularly-scheduled article.
 The term "zither" comes from ancient Green and Latin words for stringed instruments, "cythara" being one spelling.
 In modern days, the term specifies any instrument on which the strings do not extend past the body of the instrument.
 More simply, the instrument lacks a "neck."
 Which is to say that academics might claim that autoharps, hammered dulcimers, bowed psalteries, and Appalachian dulcimers all fit into the category.

 But today, when musicians and music historians say "zither," they're nearly always referring to certain classes of European instruments that emerged before the autoharp and evolved alongside it for the first half of the 20th century.
 To "newbies," many look rather like autoharps that have been robbed of their chord bars.
 But they nevertheless offer provision for playing chords, especially through the use of "chord clusters," several strings clustered together that would play a chord if you strummed them all at once.
-The German Fretted Zither
+"Concert" Fretted Zither

+The melody strings of the three-chord "Musima" zither above right have only a C major scale - no sharps or flats.
+Most of the 3-chord Hopf zithers I've found also include F#, C#, and G#.
 I have acquired a couple of the three-chord zithers in black with wildflower decals.
 They're charming little instruments.
 Jubeltone? - The name Jubeltone may have been around for over a century, based on a rare archaic-looking 6-chord zither I've come across.
 (Though, to be honest, that shape was apparently revived for a short time during the early GDR era.)
 Though a few 5-chord Jubeltones have been spotted, the name Jubeltone was used mostly for 3-chord zithers that were made in black and red.
 Most seem to be identical to the Musima versions, except for minor differences like paper note labels instead of screen-printed.
 The same wildflower decal that was used on the black Musima version was used on both colors.
 However, the red version may also have a decal of children playing or some such.

 Some I've seen are clearly labeled "German Democratic Republic," including the rare child's two-chord version to the right.
 I have also seen a few identical Jubeltones that had "Made in West Germany" stickers applied on the back.
 Were they deliberately mislabeled for sale to democratic countries?
 Or did someone in West Germany also set up shop and manufacture virtually identical instruments?
 We may never know.
 So there are mysteries galore associated with these instruments.
+Getting Started on Guitar (and Mandolin) Zither - Thankfully, playing guitar zithers and related instruments isn't as hard as pinpointing their origin.
+Here's a brief article on getting started if you come across one.

 Chorded zithers that doubled the melody strings were often labeled "Mandolin Harps" or "Mandolin Zithers," because the sound of the doubled melody strings imitated the sound of a mandolin.